Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Signatures of plasmoid-mediated reconnection: comparison with numerical models

 \subsection{Indirect signatures of plasmoids}

-In Case 01, we have found indirect imprints of plasmoid-mediated reconnection.
-This is illustrated in Fig.\ref{fig:figure_05} and the associated animation.
+In Case 01, we find imprints in the outflow region that could be a consequence of plasmoid-mediated reconnection.
+Since no plasmoids are directly detected in HRI$_{\mathrm{EUV}}$, we refer to these as potential indirect signatures.
+This is illustrated in Fig.~\ref{fig:figure_05} and the associated animation.
 In panel (a), the brightest jet is shown to provide context, with arrows indicating a double adjacent boomerang-like discontinuous pattern that appears slightly brighter than its surroundings.
 To further inspect this feature, in panel (b) we present a space-time map of the intensity along the slit of length $L$ indicated in panel (a).
 The structure appears as two nearly vertical bands, with an apparent velocity of only a few kilometers per second.
 In panel (c), we show the intensity profile along the slit at time 05:44:00~UT.
 The arrows indicate two small humps, standing slightly enhanced compared to the surrounding regions.
 We conjecture that this feature is a consequence of plasmoids being ejected and colliding with the pre-existing magnetic field, potentially explaining the transition from a gentle reconnection phase to an enhanced phase associated with the brightest jet of Case 01.